DEFRA/static-service-pages/README.md

 python -m SimpleHTTPServer
 ```

-Open your browser and go to http://0.0.0.0:4000.
-You'll see a directory listing of all the files and folders in the root of the project.
-Simply click the link for *html* page you wish to see.
+Open your browser and go to http://0.0.0.0:8000/index.html.
+You'll see a listing of all the pages in the project.
+Simply click the link for page you wish to see.

 ## Contributing to this project